JonathanAquino/git-time-lapse-view/README.md

 # Usage

-To start the program, simply double-click GitTimeLapseView.jar or type java -jar GitTimeLapseView.jar at a command prompt.
+Download the program from the [Releases](https://github.com/JonathanAquino/git-time-lapse-view/releases) page.
+Then double-click GitTimeLapseView.jar or type java -jar git-time-lapse-view.jar at a command prompt.
 The Git Time-Lapse View window will appear.

 Now let's examine all of the revisions of one of your files.
 In the "File Path/URL" field, enter the path to the file in your Git repository, like

     C:\svn\myproject\trunk\myfile.php

-If necessary, enter your username and password in the next two fields.
-The last field lets you limit the number of revisions to download (default 100).
+There is also a field that lets you limit the number of revisions to download.
 Finally, hit the Load button.
 You'll see a progress bar as the revisions are downloaded.

 Now comes the fun part.
 You can drag the slider at the top to scroll through all of the revisions of the file.
 Changes between each revision are highlighted in